-The Office of Student Involvement and Leadership Development offers a variety of student organizational services to advisors.
-To find out more information about advisor training programs or other information related to student organizations please contact Kelli Bradley at 753-6505.
-Additionally, the Office of Student Involvement and Leadership Development houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation, conflict resolution.
+Student Involvement & Leadership Development offers a variety of student organizational services to advisors.
+To find out more information about advisor training programs or other information related to student organizations please contact Kelli Lance at 753-6505.
+Additionally, Student Involvement & Leadership Development houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation, conflict resolution.

 • Maintenance functions:

 The advisor can help maintain the existence of the student organization by providing continuity with past history and traditions.
 Such activities may include consulting on University policy, serving as a role model, arbitrating group conflicts, and keeping files on past organizational functions.